-Recognition and Accreditation Program Coordinator Office of Legal Access Programs Executive Office for Immigration Review 5107 Leesburg Pike, Suite 2500 Falls Church, VA 22041
+Recognition and Accreditation Program Coordinator Office of Legal Access Programs Office of Policy Executive Office for Immigration Review 5107 Leesburg Pike, Suite 2500 Falls Church, VA 22041

-RE: Application for Partial Accreditation of Susan Sanchez
+RE: Recommendation for Partial Accreditation of Susan Sanchez

 I am pleased to write this letter of recommendation for partial accreditation of Susan Sanchez.
 I am a licensed immigration attorney with 10 years of experience practicing immigration law at Adelante, a non-profit agency in Wheaton, IL.
 I am admitted to the Bar in Illinois.
 My practice focuses on family-based immigration, deportation and removal hearings, VAWA, and asylum.
-I am attaching my resume with additional details on my background and qualifications in immigration law.

-I have known Ms. Sanchez since January 2018, when she came to work for Any Church.
+I have known Ms. Sanchez since [date], when she came to work for Any Church.
 Since that time she has worked as an Immigration Advocate for that office.
 We have attended many meetings and immigration trainings together.
-I am familiar with her work as she has provided interpretation services for a number of my clients and has helped coordinate citizenship workshops with a number of non-profits in the area.
+I am familiar with her work as she has provided interpretation services for a number of my clients and has helped coordinate citizenship workshops with various non-profits in the area.